caperaven/crs-process-api/readme.md

     type: "array",
     action: "field_to_csv",
     args: {
-        source: "@context.values",  // what array to use
+        source: "$context.values",  // what array to use
-        target: "@context.result",  // where to copy the result
+        target: "$context.result",  // where to copy the result
         delimiter: ";",             // what delimeter to use
         field: "value"              // what is the property name to use for the values }